Skip to Content

 Appointments: How to I change or cancel an appointment?

+Initial visits are without an appointment, but once someone is connected to a CAPS therapist or psychologist, they will have appointments scheduled.
 Please call CAPS at 919-966-3658 during business hours to change or cancel your appointment.

 Emergency: What are emergency options?